 One final note we'd like to make regarding the pageview backlog.
 We've had numerous backlogs with pageviews since our inception.
 We're pleased to share that we are almost ready to move to Elasticsearch, where we'll see no more backlogs and real-time data reporting.
-This will be a huge win for us and our customers, and we can't wait to have it completed.Posted at 13:26pm PT on Nov 17th
+This will be a huge win for us and our customers, and we can't wait to have it completed.Posted at 1:26pm PT

 Interestingly, since we identified the attack, our pageview collector seems to have been running just fine.
 Looking at our database, we can see a large backlog of data, and the issue seems to be that pageviews aren't aggregating to your dashboard.
 Once AWS fixes the problems they're having, the aggregation will resume.

 One thing we want to make clear, this has nothing to do with the recent DDoS attacks we were receiving, this is related to a large scale AWS problem.
 These regional outages are incredibly rare and, unfortunately, we are in a position where we simply have to wait.
 As we say, we seem to only have been mildly impacted.Posted at 12:01pm PT

 Our service provider is currently having issues and we are looking into it.Posted at 6:43pm PT on Nov 17th